AdsPLAY/front-end-jobs/README.md

 # front-end-jobs
 AdsPLAY is new start-up project, which is invested by FPT Telecom.<br />
-We will develop the new Rich Media Ad-serving Technology in the age of "Internet of Things".<br />
+We will develop the new Rich Media Ad-serving Technology in the age of Big Data.<br />

 Send CV to trieunt@fpt.com.vn or tantrieuf31@gmail.com if you are:<br />
 * Be able to self-study about new front-end technology